-The entity responsible for implementing the European Funds in Poland is the Minister of Economic Development.
+The entity responsible for implementing the European Funds in Poland is the Minister of Investment and Economic Development.
 The Minister is obliged to coordinate the implementation of the provisions of the Partnership Agreement.

 The Partnership Agreement Committee